 Over 90% of the food distributed by foodbanks in The Trussell Trust network is donated by the public – that’s why your food donations are absolutely vital to our ability to give everyone referred to us a balanced and nutritious three-day supply of food.
 We have a shopping list of standard items that go in our food parcels.

-We know things have been difficult this year, but together, we really can make a huge
+We know things have been difficult over the last few years, but together, we really can make a huge

 difference in a time when it’s needed most.

-Findings from our recent research show that right now the coronavirus pandemic is
+Findings from research showed that the coronavirus pandemic has left a

 who were already facing disadvantages, life has become incredibly difficult.